matomo-org/matomo/tests/README.md

 It is an integration test if you have any dependency to a loaded plugin, to the filesystem, web, config, database or something similar.
 It is an integration test if you test multiple classes in one test.

-It is a system test if you - for instance - make a call to Piwik itself via HTTP or CLI and the whole system is being tested.
+It is a system test if you - for instance - make a call to Matomo itself via HTTP or CLI and the whole system is being tested.

 ### Why do we split tests in unit, integration, system and ui folders?